Summary:

 In Outlook or other database programs, set up a lead file using the address and a (-) with the agent’s name for reference.
 This file serves as a centralized location (depository) for all relevant information, making it easier to track the progress of the loan application.

 Request that the Borrower send all required exhibits for the loan transaction digitally.
-This will allow you to place them in the designated digital file efficiently, eliminating the need for cumbersome paper files and ensuring a streamlined process.
+This will allow you to place them in the designated digital file efficiently, eliminating the need for cumbersome paper files and streamlining the process.

 Go to Outlook, look up the property, and set up an email for yourself.
 Include 2 or 3 references, such as Zillow, Redfin, or Realtor, and send the email to yourself to place in your lead file.
 This will give you an idea of the property’s condition, an estimate of its value, and a physical description.

 If the Borrower is an entity, it’s essential to verify their information through Google and the Secretary of State’s business search.
-This thorough research shows that their entity is valued and considered in the loan process, making you feel diligent and rigorous in your approach.
+This thorough research shows that their entity is valued and taken into account in the loan process, making you appear diligent and rigorous in your approach.

 If the Borrower is an individual, look them up on Google and LinkedIn.